Eddie: Ahh, nice move. Very gallant.

 - Rocky and Bullwinkle subverts this.
 In a Peabody's Improbable History segment about Sir Walter Raleigh, Mr. Peabody and Sherman see a still shot of Sir Walter laying down a coat for Queen Elizabeth, presumably to cover a puddle for her to cross over, however, after doing so, we see Sir Walter removing the coat to reveal street graffiti, reading, "LIZ IS A SHNOOK!", that he wrote.

-- In the Futurama episode "Parasites Lost", Fry does a more believable variation of this on his date, stepping into a puddle so he can help Leela cross it without getting her boots wet.
+- In "Parasites Lost", Fry does a more believable variation of this on his date, stepping into a puddle so he can help Leela cross it without getting her boots wet.

 - In the opening wraparound of the Tiny Toon Adventures episode, "Here's Hamton", Hamton places a shirt over a puddle so Shirley can cross over it.
 When Shirley steps on the shirt, she falls through the puddle as if it were a trap door.